 Let us begin with $\xi_i \gtrsim 1$ and consider a companion particle that is still relativistic at VS reheating.
 In this case, the entropy produced only depends on the ratio of the numbers of degrees of freedom of the VS and the DM companion particle, $S_{t,f}/S_{t,i} \approx (g_\ast/g'_\ast)^{1/4}$.
 For a massive dark photon, $g'_\ast = 3$, so for $g_\ast \approx 10^2$ we have $S_{t,f}/S_{t,i} \approx 2.4$.
-Here, the HS and VS thermalize and the DM companion remains with the SM in thermal equilibrium after reheating.
-The constraints from BBN requires that the companions are heavier than a few MeV \cite{Hufnagel:2020nxa}.
+Here, the HS and VS thermalize and the DM companion remains in thermal equilibrium with the SM after reheating.
+The constraint from BBN requires that the companions are heavier than a few MeV \cite{Hufnagel:2020nxa}.
 If they meet these conditions, the DM candidate is viable.
 The unitarity bound on the DM mass is shifted toward a larger maximal DM mass by a factor of $(g_\ast/g'_\ast)^{1/8} \sim {\cal O}(1)$ \cite{Berlin:2016gtr,Coy:2021ann}.

 Consider now $\xi_i \gtrsim 1$, but with a DM companion that is non-relativistic at VS reheating.
-In that case, significant entropy can produced.
+In that case, significant entropy can be produced.
 If there is one DM companion, the entropy produced through its decay depends on its lifetime, $\tau'$, and the time $t_{\rm nr}$ when it becomes non-relativistic, see eq.\eqref{eq:entropyHHS}:

 This reduces to $S_{t, f}/{S_{t, i}} \simeq (g_\ast/g'_\ast)^{1/4}$ if, as in the previous paragraph, reheating occurs when the companion is still relativistic, $t_{\rm nr} \gtrsim \tau'$.
 Setting $g'_\ast = 3$ and $g_\ast = 10^2 $ for simplicity, this is rewritten as